tayloraswift/swift-png/README.md

 > Why did it “skip” `nUGZ`???
 That’s my favorite chunk!!!

-Right now, MaxPNG only recognizes the chunks `IHDR`, `IDAT`, and `IEND`. `PLTE` is ignored but it would probably take about an afternoon or two to implement; I’m just lazy because I have seen maybe 5 indexed PNGs in my entire life.
-Most of the ancillary PNG chunks are actually trivial to implement and add to MaxPNG (they just involve casting bytes to integers and binding them to structs), I just haven’t gotten around to it.
+Right now, MaxPNG only recognizes the chunks `IHDR`, `IDAT`, `IEND`, `PLTE`, and `.tRNS`.
+The other ancillary chunks are currently unrecognized, but still validated for chunk ordering.

 > Wait, MaxPNG lets you skip `IDAT`???
 Why would you ever want to do that?

-By default, MaxPNG will decode the image pixel data, but if you pass `PNGDecoder.init(path:look_for:)` an empty array in its `look_for:[PNGChunkType]` field, it will ignore the pixel data chunks.
+By default, MaxPNG will decode the image pixel data, but if you pass `PNGDecoder.init(path:recognizing:)` an empty array in its `recognizing:[PNGChunkType]` field, it will ignore the pixel data chunks.
 Sometimes you want to do this if, for example, you just want to get the dimensions of the PNG file.
 Decoding the pixel data we don’t care about would just be a waste of time.

 > Does MaxPNG do gamma correction?